jensen/ui-workshop/part1/README.md

 Sharing information is intrinsic to human communities.
 As technology advances, we use those advances to improve our ability to communicate information.

 In the early 90s, [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) saw an opportunity to combine computer networking and information communication.
-He released a [proposal](https://www.w3.org/History/1989/proposal.html) for a HyperCard inspired approach to linking documents.
+He released a [proposal](https://www.w3.org/History/1989/proposal.html) for a HyperCard-inspired approach to linking documents.
 Hypertext (HTML) and the Hypertext Transfer Protocol (HTTP) provide the basis for the modern internet.
-In 1991 he posted to [alt.hypertext](https://www.w3.org/People/Berners-Lee/1991/08/art-6484.txt) an invite to visit the [first website](http://info.cern.ch/hypertext/WWW/TheProject.html) and use software he developed based on his proposal.
+In 1991 he posted to [alt.hypertext]([https://www.w3.](https://www.w3.org/People/Berners-Lee/1991/08/art-6484.txt)org/People/Berners-Lee/1991/08/art-6484.txt) an invite to visit the [first website](http://info.cern.ch/hypertext/WWW/TheProject.html) and use software he developed based on his proposal.

 In 1994, Netscape Communications Corporation was the first company to try and capitalize on the World Wide Web.
-Their Netscape Navigator browser grew in popularity very quickly; it was superior to their competitors.
-A documentary, [Project Code Rush](https://www.youtube.com/watch?v=4Q7FTjhvZ7Y) that describes the end of Netscape during their effort to release their browser code as open-source software is worth watching.
+Their Netscape Navigator browser grew in popularity quickly; it was superior to their competitors.
+A documentary, [Project Code Rush](https://www.youtube.com/watch?v=4Q7FTjhvZ7Y), describes the end of Netscape during their effort to release its browser code as open-source software.
+It is worth watching.

 The World Wide Web spread into people's homes, and at this point, anyone with an internet connection was likely using Netscape Navigator to browse documents described as HTML.
 A specification for HTML or HTTP would be incomplete when Netscape added them to their browser.